json420/dbase32/doc/dbase32.rst

 the above because it does everything internally with no back-and-forth between Python and C.

-If for any reason you want to start with the binary ID, simply use ``os.urandom()`` directly, and then encode it with :func:`db32enc()` when needed.
+If for any reason you want to start with a binary ID, simply use ``os.urandom()`` directly, and then encode it with :func:`db32enc()` when needed.

 Well-formed IDs